Map with money

-Best credit and debit cards for travel
+Best debit and credit cards for travel

 Money Talk is intended to inform and educate; it's not financial advice.
 Affiliate links, including from Amazon, are used to help fund it.
 If you make a purchase via a link marked with an *, Money Talk might receive a commission at no cost to you.
 Find out more here.

-But even in places where you need to carry a bit of cash, whether for snacks or souvenirs, my preference is to just take it out from the ATM on location, so there’s no need to buy ahead of time or carry a large amount of cash, and the exchange rate tends to be better.
+But even in places where you need to carry a bit of cash, whether for snacks or souvenirs, my preference is to just take it out from the ATM on location.

 There are two main reasons for getting a credit or debit card specifically for travel – it saves you money and it’s more secure.

-If you use a credit card abroad, all the usual protections apply.
-So if things go wrong, you shouldn’t be left out of pocket.
+Unlike a debit card, if you use a credit card abroad, all the usual financial protections apply.

 And if you use a separate bank account specifically for this, you can move across the exact amount of money you need without worrying about your savings being stolen if your card is cloned or lost.